Blog author avatarScott Evans

 Science Laboratories

 Science-minded students might consider placement in a laboratory.
 You could assist with experiments, handle equipment, or contribute to data collection.
-You'll learn about scientific methodologies, and safety in a lab setting, and possibly delve deeper into a specific field of science.
+You'll learn about scientific methodologies and safety in a lab setting, and possibly delve deeper into a specific field of science.

-Construction Sites or Architecture Firms
+Construction Sites

 Television or Film Studios